On Perfect Privacy: Introduction

 \section{Introduction}

 With the explosion of machine learning algorithms, and their applications in many areas of science, technology, and governance, data is becoming an extremely valuable asset.
 However, with the growing power of machine learning algorithms in learning individual behavioral patterns from diverse data sources, privacy is becoming a major concern, calling for strict regulations on data ownership and distribution.
-On the other hand, many recent examples of de-anonymization attacks on publicly available anonymized data (\!\!\cite{Nar},\cite{Ding}) show that regulation on its own will not be sufficient to limit access to private data.
+On the other hand, many recent examples of de-anonymization attacks on publicly available anonymized data ({e.g.,}\!\!\cite{Nar},\cite{Ding}) show that regulation alone will not be sufficient to limit access to private data.
 An alternative approach, also considered in this paper, is to process the data at the time of release, such that no private information is leaked, called \textit{perfect privacy}.
-Assuming that the joint distribution of the observed data and the latent variables that should be kept private is known, an information-theoretic study is carried out in this paper to characterize the fundamental limits on perfect privacy.
+Assuming that the joint distribution of the observed data, useful data and the private data that should be kept private is known, an information-theoretic study is carried out in this paper to characterize the fundamental limits on perfect privacy.